arraypress/math-query/README.md

 Once set up, run `composer install --no-dev`.
 This should create a new `vendors/` folder with `arraypress/math-query/` inside.

-## Using the Plugin Meta Library
+## Using the Math Query Library

-The Math_Query class allows you to perform mathematical queries on a WordPress database table.
+The `Math_Query` class allows you to perform mathematical queries on a WordPress database table.
 Here are examples of how to use it for various types of queries:

 ```php
 // Include the Composer-generated autoload file.